Reference

 timestamp

 A timestamp (defined in microseconds) assigned by the system when the record is accepted.
-Ingestion timestamps are not strictly ordered due to clock skew between Bufstream nodes.
-Because records in the Parquet file are explicitly ordered, the system will adjust the ingestion timestamp so that it is monotonic.
+Ingestion timestamps aren't strictly ordered due to clock skew between Bufstream nodes.
+Because records in the Parquet file are explicitly ordered, the system will adjust the ingestion timestamp so that it's monotonic.
 Monotonic timestamps are necessary for querying as well as time-based partitioning strategies.

 batch_start